unicode-org/icu4x/experimental/segmenter/README.md

 # icu_segmenter [![crates.io](https://img.shields.io/crates/v/icu_segmenter)](https://crates.io/crates/icu_segmenter)

-🚧 \[Experimental\] Segment strings by lines, graphemes, word, and sentences.
+🚧 \[Experimental\] Segment strings by lines, graphemes, words, and sentences.

 This module is published as its own crate ([`icu_segmenter`](https://docs.rs/icu_segmenter/latest/icu_segmenter/)) and as part of the [`icu`](https://docs.rs/icu/latest/icu/) crate.
 See the latter for more details on the ICU4X project.

 This module contains segmenter implementation for the following rules.

-- Line breaker that is compatible with [Unicode Standard Annex #14][UAX14] and CSS properties.
+- Line segmenter that is compatible with [Unicode Standard Annex #14][UAX14], _Unicode Line Breaking Algorithm_, with options to tailor line-breaking behavior for CSS [`line-break`] and [`word-break`] properties.
-- Grapheme cluster breaker, word breaker, and sentence breaker that are compatible with [Unicode Standard Annex #29][UAX29].
+- Grapheme cluster segmenter, word segmenter, and sentence segmenter that are compatible with [Unicode Standard Annex #29][UAX29], _Unicode Text Segmentation_.

 <div class="stab unstable">
 🚧 This code is experimental; it may change at any time, in breaking or non-breaking ways,